scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 Monotonicity means that the initialization status of an object should not go backward: initialized fields continue to be initialized, a field points to an initialized object may not later point to an object under initialization.
-It means the following code will be rejected:
+As an example, the following code will be rejected:

 ``` scala
 trait Reporter { def report(msg: String): Unit }